edent/SuperTinyIcons/CONTRIBUTING.md

 - [ ] Add official brand guidelines URl.
 - [ ] Run `python check.py` to makes sure everything is correct.

-## Hacktoberfest - Important!

-You do not need to be assigned to an issue.
-You can start working on it right now 😃

-If you send an inappropriate PR, you will be marked as spam.
-If you have questions, please ask *before* sending a PR.

 ## New File

 * The filename should be `nameofservice.svg` - all in lower-case.